dmperandres/StippleShop/README.md

 ### Installation of the requirements under Linux

 * First, install the GPU drivers for your respective graphics card.
-For example for an nVidia card under Ubuntu, [something that needs to be done].
+For example for an nVidia card under Ubuntu, *[something that needs to be done]*.
 * Install the compilation environment: ```sudo apt-get install build-essential```
-*
+* *more*

 ### Installation of the requirements under Windows

+*to be added later*

 ## Preparation/configuration
 To prepare for compilation, edit the [```stippleshop.pro```](src/stippleshop.pro) project file.
 At the top, if you do not want to compile under Linux, you need to switch the compilation to Windows (uncomment ```DEFINES = WINDOWS``` and comment out ```DEFINES += LINUX```).
 You also need to adjust the ```INCLUDEPATH``` paths to your respective library versions of OpenCV and GLEW (at the bottom of the file).
 In the [```stippleshop.pro```](src/stippleshop.pro) project file you can also adjust the filters to be included.

 ## Compilation Linux

-We need detailed steps here.
+*We need detailed steps here.*

 ## Compilation Windows